silvia-odwyer/xenon/README.md

 Please ensure you're using Chrome, as Blockstack support for Firefox is patchy at the moment (works with an unofficial Blockstack Firefox extension), and non-existent for >IE.

 ### WYSIWYG Editor
-An additional WYSIWYG editor is also being developed to allow for rich text editing, but it is only available for Firefox currently.
-This is because it uses the experimental execCommand() method, but I am working on getting it functioning for Chrome also by trying other strategies.
+An additional WYSIWYG editor is also being developed to allow for rich text editing.

-Currently, text can be formatted in bold, italics, and strikethrough, but text is not being saved in its formatted form as of yet.
+Currently, text can be formatted to appear bold, in italics, etc., but text is not being saved in its formatted form as of yet.

 ### Issues or Bugs
 This is still in alpha, so bugs or issues may arise.
 If so, please submit an issue. <3 Thanks!